KennethCostello/KennethCostello/README.md

+Hello, I'm Ken, an aspiring software engineer with a diverse skill set and a passion for problem-solving.
+I have acquired proficiency in Java, Python, C++, SQL, and AWS which I honed during my academic pursuits and my hands-on experience in the field.

-I have recently completed my masters in Software Engineer & Database Technologies at the National University of Ireland Galway, and I’ve just moved to Sydney.
-I have 3 years experience working in the IT sector as a support and installation engineer role with CBE Ltd, one of Irelands leading providers of EPoS solutions.
+I recently earned my master's degree in Software Engineering & Database Technologies from the National University of Ireland Galway and I am retuning home to Ireland after a chapter in Sydney.
+With over four years of experience in the IT sector, I've gained invaluable insights into the practical aspects of technology implementation and customer relations.

-I am an aspiring software engineer and have experience with Java, Python, C++ , Microsoft SQL, MySQL, AWS and API’s.
-I have obtained these skills through my university education and work experience to date.
-I have acquired strong communication and customer relation skills from my previous experience also.

-I am a skilled problem solver who excels in both team and individual settings.
-I am eager to learn and adapt to different environments.
+My career is defined by a commitment to continuous learning and adaptability.
+I thrive in both collaborative team environments and individual challenges, and I bring strong communication skills to every project I undertake.

+Beyond my technical capabilities, I'm dedicated to fostering relationships, both personal and professional.
+I believe in the power of networking and collaboration to achieve remarkable outcomes.

+Feel free to reach out and connect.
+I'm open to new opportunities, collaborations, and conversations.